richyliu/greggdict/README.md

 ### Step 5: Word spelling error detection

-First the words are extracted into `format3/wordlist`.
+All the files are in `format3/`.
+First the words are extracted into `wordlist`.
 Then they are checked against a local dictionary (which may not be complete).
-Only lowercase alpha words are checked, and the ones that do *not* pass are put into `format3/notindict`.
-The words that are not checked are put into `format3/nonloweralpha`.
+Only lowercase alpha words are checked, and the ones that do not pass are put into `notindict`.
+The words that are not checked are put into `nonloweralpha`.
+Those unchecked words are checked against the dictionary if they contain only alpha characters (lower and uppercase).
+The ones that do not pass are put into `notindict_upperalpha` and the ones that are contain non alpha characters are put into `nonalpha`.
+At this stage there are three files that contain words that are not spelled correctly: `nonalpha`, `notindict_upperalpha`, and `notindict` (for lower alpha).

 The spelling of words is checked using an online lookup tool.